-- 1. Power switch - 2.
+- 1. Power and emergency stop (E-stop) switch - 2.
 Speed control

-The power switch latches in the off position when you press the big red button.
-To turn the switch on, slide the big red button in the direction of the arrow.
-The big red button will swing up to the on position.
+The red E-stop switch latches in the off position when you press the red button.
+To turn the switch on, press the green button.

 The power switch interrupts the input power to the speed control circuit board.